A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: MAP-Co Based Scheduling Approaches

 \textit{Parameterized CSR:} The PCSR approach involves the coordinator informing multiple STAs of different slave APs about spatial reuse TXOP through a trigger frame.
 This frame contains information about transmission scheduling, allowable interference levels, and transmit power of other slave APs to estimate interference.
 PCSR has several benefits, including reducing contention time during CSR, allowing for more concurrent TX through high resource utilization compared to OPCSR, and reducing latency for time-sensitive traffic through priority scheduling information \cite{CSR5}.
 However. the PSCR has been thoroughly researched and studied in cellular networks.
 For instance, a mathematical model for joint and fair transmission scheduling and a power spectrum adaption algorithm for CSR was proposed in a study referenced as \cite{CSR6}.
 The study confirmed that PCSR approaches can significantly improve network throughput.
 Another study referenced as \cite{CSR7} presented the performance analysis of PSCR and coordinated scheduling to utilize spatial reuse over cellular networks.
-Additionally, several works have discussed coordinated scheduling methods for coordinated spatial reuse in cellular networks, including references \cite{CSRN1, CSRN2, CSRN3, CSRN4}.
+Additionally, several works have discussed coordinated scheduling methods for CSR in cellular networks, including references \cite{CSRN1, CSRN2, CSRN3, CSRN4}.
 While PCSR has been extensively studied in cellular networks, there is a lack of research on its implementation in WLAN.
 However, there are a few articles, such as \cite{pscr-wlan}, that offer guidance on implementing PCSR using a Q-learning-based approach to share information about scheduled APs.
 The proposed approach aims to avoid sharing information about interference-free APs by comparing Q values.
-Additionally, \cite{mlcsr} proposes an adversarial reinforcement learning-based CSR method to reduce frame signaling overhead with partial receiver awareness, which could be beneficial for highly dense WLANs.
+Additionally, \cite{kihira} proposes an adversarial reinforcement learning-based CSR method to reduce frame signaling overhead with partial receiver awareness, which could be beneficial for highly dense WLANs.
+Moreover, ~\cite{chem} proposed a scheduling approach to enhance the efficiency of PCSR for real-time applications (RTAs) within Wi-Fi 8 networks without compromising the performance of regular STAs.
+It classifies regular STAs into PCSR-favorable and PCSR-unfavorable groups based on their ability to support reliable RTA transmissions.
+PCSR-favorable STAs meet a minimum SINR threshold, while PCSR-unfavorable STAs cannot meet the condition or disallow PCSR during transmission.
+The success relies on coordinated efforts between the regular AP and RTA AP, where the regular AP shares interference information, and the RTA AP reports received power levels.
+This strategy ensures efficient PCSR utilization for RTAs while maintaining regular STA functionality, emphasizing collaborative coordination and measurement processes.